-The net proceeds from the Common Stock Offering, as well as the estimated \$ million of net proceeds from the Capital Securities Offering to be invested by the Trust in Junior Subordinated Debentures, will be used by the Company primarily to fund discounted loan acquisition and other lending and investment activities which are currently conducted by the Company through non-banking subsidiaries of the Company and the Bank and to develop related businesses.
+The proceeds to the Trust from the offering of the Capital Securities will be \$125 million.
+All of the proceeds from the sale of the Capital Securities and the Common Securities will be invested by the Trust in the Junior Subordinated Debentures.
+The estimated net proceeds of approximately \$ , as well as the estimated \$ million of net proceeds from the Common Stock Offering (\$ if the Common Stock Underwriters' over-allotment options are exercised in full), will be used by the Company primarily to fund discounted loan acquisition and other lending and investment activities which are currently conducted by the Company through non-banking subsidiaries of the Company and the Bank and to develop related businesses.
 In addition, a portion of the net proceeds from the Offerings also could be used to acquire other businesses, although currently there are no agreements, arrangements or understandings with regard to any such transaction.